Album of the Year (Faith No More album): Music video production

 To promote the album, the band shot videos for the singles "Ashes to Ashes", "Last Cup of Sorrow" and "Stripsearch".
 The first video they did was "Last Cup of Sorrow", with director Joseph Kahn.
 It was shot in San Francisco, around the time the album was released.
 However, "Ashes to Ashes" would be the first single released to radio stations.
 The idea for the "Last Cup of Sorrow" video originated from Kahn, who was chosen by the band from a list of directors who had submitted ideas, and was a parody of the 1958 film Vertigo, which the band were fans of.
 It features film actress Jennifer Jason Leigh and has Patton in the role of Jimmy Stewart's character.
 The band didn't know Jennifer Jason Leigh, and she appeared in the video since they heard she wanted to be in it, with the band meeting her for the first time during the day of the shoot.
 In a June 28, 1997 issue of Billboard, Kahn said that having Patton in Jimmy Stewart's role was "like blending an old film with this totally weird '90s type of guy."
 The video for "Ashes to Ashes" was shot afterwards, and has the band performing in a supernatural mansion.
 It was directed by Tim Royes in Los Angeles at the old Giant Penny building, which was also featured in the 1995 film Seven.

 The third and final video for "Stripsearch" was shot in Berlin during late 1997, while the band were on tour in Germany.
 This video was directed by Philip Stolzt, who is most well known for his work in opera.
 It depicts Patton walking to a bank and getting apprehended and stripsearched there.

 Commercial response

+By the time of the band's split in April 1998, it had sold 164,000 copies in the US.
 As of 2015, the album had sold 221,000 copies in the US.
-This nearly matched the total for King for a Day...
+Domestically, this nearly matched the total for King for a Day...
 Fool for a Lifetime; however, it was a significantly lower figure than that of the other two albums featuring Mike Patton on vocals.
 On other charts, it fared much better.
 In Australia, it topped the ARIA charts on June 28, 1997, before being overtaken by Savage Garden's self-titled album on July 4, 1997.
 It went Platinum in the country for sales of more than 70,000 copies.
 It also topped the albums chart in New Zealand.
 The album had less of an impact in the UK charts than previous releases, but it did go gold for sales of more than 100,000 copies.